Gilgamech/website/www/Gillogisms.md

 1. There is nothing wrong with your television set - and if there is, we didn't cause it.
 (Paraphrase of The Outer Limits opening to limit their liability.)
 1. There is the concept that humans are illogical and operate based on illogical emotions.
 But then how did humans develop logic to compare to our emotions and find the latter illogical?
 Power corrupts, but people have different types and levels of corruption, and a goal for human governance is for the least-corruptible to have power.
 And as corporate governance is a type of human governance, so too should corporations seek leaders who are highly resistent to corruption.
 1. TherMOMeter
+1. There's less time in a gravity well because all of the matter gets in its way.
+Steeper gravity wells are compressing more matter into less space, and black holes are when matter is occupying all available space, and there's no space for time.
+This is to say that the current section of time (aka 'now') traverses more units of space in some areas than in others.
 1. They act like me putting myself first is wrong because doing so also benefits someone that they don't like.
 This is basically 'If you keep hitting yourself, I'll be your friend.' - 2023
 1. Things remain mostly the same.
 How we perceive things changing tells us much about how we, ourselves, are changing. - 2006
 1. Things should either be always too large, or always too small.
 Avoid things which are both too big AND too small. - 2021